 Why it's important: Information from one sensor node continues to hop from node to node until it gets to the gateway.
 Often seen in security systems, home automation and lighting control applications.

-These 35 terms only scratch the surface of all the acryonyms and applications the IoT introduces.
+These 36 terms only scratch the surface of all the acronyms and applications the IoT introduces.
 Still, this primer provides a solid foundation to start with.

-Selecting the right wireless technology for your IoT or M2M project or application is a tough processl it all depends on what you're trying to accomplish.
+Selecting the right wireless technology for your IoT project or application is a tough process.

 Link Labs has experience with wireless technology benefits, drawbacks and range calculations for industrial monitoring, asset tracking, commercial consumables, and a variety of other applications.
 We're here to help foster and enable your IoT innovation.